bambooforest/IntroDataScience_Fall_2022/2_writing_scientific_reports/README.md

 Therefore, Barnes (2010) puts it directly in the title of his paper in *[Nature](https://www.nature.com)*: “[Publish your computer code: it is good enough](https://www.nature.com/articles/467753a)”.
-This is a great and short read that starts out:
+This is a great and short read that starts out by stating:

 > > > I am a professional software engineer and I want to share a trade
 > > > secret with scientists: most professional computer software isn’t
 > > > very good.
 The code inside your laptop, television, phone or car
 > > > is often badly documented, inconsistent and poorly tested.

+And the author is right!

-And he is right.
-As a professional academic, I get asked to review for journals a lot.
+As a professional academic, I get asked a lot to review for journals.
 I refuse to review any paper that does not make its data and code available for review.
 Here is for example [an open review](https://github.com/bambooforest/reviews/blob/master/Macklin-CordesRound2020/review.md) that I did for [a paper](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.570895/full)